June 24, 2020

 Make sure to follow the Minnesota indigenous leadership network on Facebook, www.facebook.com/umn.indigenous.leadership.network to stay up to date on research and resources for tribal communities and tribal leadership.
 We hope that you will join us again for another episode of Indigenized Connections On Air.

 - Subscribe and listen to Indigenized Connections On Air episodes on Apple Podcasts, Spotify or via RSS with a feed reader.

 - Follow our Facebook page — Minnesota Indigenous Leadership Network — to stay up-to-date on research and resources for tribal communities and tribal leadership.

-- Read our Vital Connections newsletter for community-focused articles and podcast information — email Joyce Hoelting to sign up.
+- Read our Vital Connections newsletter for community-focused articles and podcast information — sign up now.

 Find more Indigenized Connections On Air episodes on our podcast page.